 How to apply?

 To be accepted, the applicant must have completed (or be about to complete) secondary school with a graduation exam.
-Each application must include a cover letter in English (about 500 words); an essay in English on an international relations topic of the applicant’s choice (1,500 words); a transcript of previous education records; and proof of language competence at the B2 level (according to European Referential Framework of Languages standards), and an ID or passport copy.
+Each application must include a cover letter in English (about 500 words); an essay in English on an international relations topic of the applicant’s choice (700-800 words); a transcript of previous education records; and proof of language competence at the B2 level (according to European Referential Framework of Languages standards), and an ID or passport copy.

-The applications are processed and successful candidates from the first round are invited to a Skype interview.
+The applications are processed and successful candidates from the first round are invited to an online video interview.